Seneca-ICTOER/OPS335/docs/A-Labs/lab1.md

 **Perform the following steps:**

-1. Refer to the following WIKI to learn how to use cron: [crontab tutorial] (ADD LINK)
+1. Refer to the following WIKI to learn how to use cron: [crontab tutorial](/C-ExtraResources/crontab-tutorial.md)
 2. In your host machine as root, modify the setting so it will run that echo command every minute by creating a crontab (via **crontab -e**) entry with the following line:

 ```bash